igorjakus/fastapi-codegen-finetune/README.md

 This project implements code completion for FastAPI framework by fine-tuning the CodeGen-mono-small model using Low-Rank Adaptation (LoRA).

-## Project Overview
-The goal is to create a code completion model specifically trained on FastAPI patterns and conventions.
-We use CodeGen-mono-small (350M parameters) as our base model and fine-tune it for code completion tasks.

 ## Data Sources & References

 ### Primary Sources